mkrd/Swift-BigInt/README.md

 ## Installation
-Simply drag the BInt and BDouble.swift file into your project!
+Simply drag all .swift file into your project!

-BInt and BDouble.swift depends on:
-- Errors.swift
-- BitField.swift
-- BasicMath.swift
+That's it ;)